youchainhq/you-solidity/docs/control-structures.rst

 Functions of other contracts have to be called externally.
 For an external call, all function arguments have to be copied to memory.

-When calling functions of other contracts, the amount of Wei sent with the call and the gas can be specified with special options ``.value()`` and ``.gas()``, respectively::
+When calling functions of other contracts, the amount of Lu sent with the call and the gas can be specified with special options ``.value()`` and ``.gas()``, respectively::

     pragma solidity ^0.4.0;